 Develop a Social Security strategy

-According to the Social Security Administration, in 2015 Social Security was an important source of income for most elderly Americans.
+Social Security remains an important source of income for most elderly Americans.
 Yet with increasing lifespans and more expensive cost-of-living, the monthly benefits from Social Security may not be enough to rely on as the sole income stream in retirement.
 Social Security should be viewed as a piece of the retirement puzzle and requires a strategic approach when it comes to deciding when to collect benefits.